Last updated: 18 April 2022

 If delivery is not possible, because they are either refusing to accept delivery or claiming they are not available, the server must leave the letter where the person can see it and explain to them that it is an important legal document relating to the debt.
 Then the server will need to sign an affidavit confirming they have served the Letter of Demand.

 What evidence do I have that the Letter was received?

 Evidence of receipt of the Letter of Demand is a requirement of the court.
 This is needed to demonstrate two key elements:

 - You have communicated that the debt is due and have attempted to settle this debt, and

 - The debtor has knowledge of the debt being due.

-You must wait a minimum of 21 days, then further action can be commenced.
-21 days is suggested to give an adequate amount of time for the debtor to organize payment, negotiate with the creditor or to find an alternative arrangement.
+You should wait a minimum of 21 days, then further action can be commenced.
+This 21 day period is suggested to give an adequate amount of time for the debtor to organise payment, negotiate with the creditor or to find an alternative arrangement.

-Statement of Claim forms, instructions and information links for all States and Territories can be found in our Legal123 Letter of Demand package here
+Once that period has lapsed, if the debtor still has not paid the debt or communicated with you to arrange payment, then you may consider filing a claim in the relevant court in your jurisdiction.
+Statement of Claim forms, instructions and information links for all States and Territories can be found in our Legal123 Letter of Demand package.

 You should check the State court websites to ensure you understand any and all recoverable amounts prior to taking any action.
 The recoverable cost of serving a Statement of Claim is capped by each State and the service fees vary from State to State depending on a number of variables, including service distances.